ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 # This generates 'sample.balx'
 ```

-You can use the ballerina `run` command to build and run the `main()` function or services of a Ballerina file.
+You can use the ballerina `run` command to run the `main()` function or services of a Ballerina file.
 ```bash
 # Run from any location
 $ ballerina run /local/ballerina/src/sample.bal